ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ### my Desired Future

-I think that the abandonment of requirements in our code<br/>
-leads to a systemic problem in software development.<br/>
+I think that the abandonment of requirements in our code leads to<br/> a systemic problem in software development.<br/>
 I want to offer a tool, to bring development, planning and testing together.<br/>
 To create a common ground, where we share the same language and<br/> to make software development a bit more welcoming.<br/>